Elections in North Korea: Local elections

 Local elections have been held since 1999.
 The people elect representatives to city, county, and provincial people's assemblies in local elections every four years.
 The number of representatives is determined by the population of each jurisdiction.
+In 2023, the introduction of a two-candidate method in some localities, with a primary election to elect the final candidate for the local assembly in these areas, commenced as a trial method.

-Regarding this, scholar Andrei Lankov of Kookmin University in Seoul stated that "They have a dual system: there is a mayor/governor, technically elected (but actually appointed), and also there is a city/province party secretary.
+Regarding this, scholar Andrei Lankov of Kookmin University in Seoul stated that "They have a dual system: there is a mayor/governor, technically elected (but actually appointed), and there is a city/province party secretary.
 It is the latter who has real power, but mayor/governor can be important in some cases as long as he knows his proper place and does not challenge the Workers' Party of Korea secretary."

 Criticism

 The elections have been variously described as show elections or a political census.
 Seats are uncompetitive as all candidates are chosen by the Democratic Front for the Reunification of Korea.
 Because of the near 100% turnout, elections double as unofficial censuses.
 The inminban neighborhood watch-style organization reportedly watches the elections to identify and investigate no-shows.

-In recent elections there have been separate boxes for "no" votes.
-Voting against the official candidate, or refusing to vote at all, is considered an act of treason, and those who do face the loss of their jobs and housing, along with extra surveillance.
+South Korean news reporter, Dae Young-kim, claims that there are separate boxes for "no" votes, where "nobody dared to put his or her ballot".
+According to Roger Cavazos, a retired US army lieutenant-colonel, voting against the official candidate, or refusing to vote at all, is considered an act of treason, and those who do face the loss of their jobs and housing, along with extra surveillance.
+Several North Korean defectors have corroborated the danger voting against the official candidate or abstaining from voting supposes.

-Latest election

-The latest election was held on 10 March 2019.